 If a borrower (or student for whom a parent obtained a PLUS loan) is unable to complete his or her program of study due to the closing of a school, the borrower may qualify to have his or her applicable loans discharged.
 A borrower is eligible for loan discharge of all or part of his or her Consolidation loan for the amount of the closed school loan discharge that would have been applicable to the borrower's underlying loan(s).
-A borrower is not eligible for loan discharge if the student's program of study, either traditional, distance, or online, was terminated by the school, but the school did not close at that time.
-For Title IV eligibility purposes, a distance education program is not considered to be a separate location of a school.
-A location is a physical site where a student can receive instruction in 50% or more of an eligible program.
-A borrower who obtained loans for a distance or online education program would qualify for a closed school discharge on those loans only if the main campus of the school closes.
+A borrower is not eligible for loan discharge if the student's program of study, either traditional or distance, was terminated by the school, but the school did not close at that time.
+A distance education program is not considered to be a separate location of a school.
+A location is a physical site where a student can receive at least 50% or more of an eligible program.
 An online or distance education program is considered to be associated with the school's main campus.
 An entire school or location at which the program is offered must close for a borrower to be eligible for loan discharge.